erfangolpour/theartofmathematics/README.md

 Since the website is primirily designed for landscape frames, it is recommended to use a horizontal screen while you are using the website.
 Otherwise, you might face some disproportions although the contents will remain the same.

-Many thanks to [MathJax](https://github.com/mathjax/MathJax) and [Chartist.js](https://github.com/gionkunz/chartist-js) for their beautiful libraries.
+Many thanks to [MathJax](https://github.com/mathjax/MathJax) and [Chartist.js](https://github.com/gionkunz/chartist-js) for their wonderful libraries.

 **Enjoy!**